timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 ## Managing File Uploads With NgRx

 In this article we will build a fully-functional file upload control, that is powered by **Angular** and is backed by an **NgRx** feature store.
 The control will provide the user with the following features:

-* The ability to upload files using the `<input #file type="file" />` html element.
+- The ability to upload files using the `<input #file type="file" />` HTML element.
-* The ability to see an accurate upload progress via the `reportProgress` `HttpClient` option.
+- The ability to see an accurate upload progress via the `reportProgress` `HttpClient` option.
-* The ability to cancel in-process uploads
+- The ability to cancel in-process uploads

-As an added bonus, we will briefly dive into building the *server-side* ASP.NET Core WebAPI Controller that will handle the file uploads.
+As an added bonus, we will briefly dive into building the _server-side_ ASP.NET Core WebAPI Controller that will handle the file uploads.

 ## Before We Get Started